Video: Easy-to-Build $50 DIY Wood Workbench

 Screw the legs to the workshop bench and add the backer boards

 This sturdy 30-in. x 6-ft.-long DIY workbench is the ultimate in simplicity.
-It’s made from only fifteen 8-ft.-long 2x4s and one sheet of 1/2-in. plywood.
+It’s made from only fifteen 8-ft.-long 2x4s and one sheet of 1/2-in. plywood, and it makes for a better tool workbench than you could buy for much more.
 Learn how to build a workbench by following the cutting diagrams to cut the parts: Figure B to cut the plywood tops, then Figure C to cut all the framing.
-Use the lengths provided in the Cutting List (see Additional Information below).
+Use the lengths provided in the Cutting List.
 You can either screw the framing together with 3-in. screws or hand- or power-nail it together with 3-in. nails.
 Screw the plywood down with 1-5/8-in. screws.

 Construction and Cutting Details

-All the dimensions and pieces are shown in Figures A, B and C, and keyed to the Cutting List in Additional Information (below).
+All the workbench dimensions and pieces are shown in Figures A, B and C, and keyed to the Cutting List.
 All together you’ll need fifteen 2 x 4 x 8s and one sheet of 1/2-in. plywood.
+Click the button above to download the project plans.

 Good light is mandatory for any workbench.
 Buy an inexpensive 4-ft. shop light and screw it right to the underside of the top shelf.